baggepinnen/LowLevelParticleFilters.jl/docs/src/parameter_estimation.md

 If adaptive parameter estimation is coupled with a model-based controller, we get an adaptive controller!
 Note: the state that corresponds to the estimated parameter is typically not controllable, a fact that may require some special care for some control methods.

 ## Using an optimizer
-Maximum-likelihood or prediction-error estimation is stright-forward by simply differentiating through the state estimator using automatic differentiation.
+Maximum-likelihood or prediction-error estimation is straight-forward by simply differentiating through the state estimator using automatic differentiation.
 In this example, we will continue the example from above, but now estimate all the parameters of the quad-tank process.
 This time, they will not vary with time.

 This time, we define the dynamics function such that it takes its parameters from the `p` input argument.
 We also define a variable `p_true` that contains the true values that we will use to simulate some estimation data
 ```@example paramest